-One of the first exposure to art for a toddler is through painting.
+One of the first exposure to art for a toddler is through art.
 Using toilet paper rolls to paint is a great first paintbrush.

 I love ways to use recycled material and this is one of them.
 Painting with toilet paper rolls just adds to the fun!

 Let’s get some ideas so you can leave today inspire to try these at home.
-And if you do, I would love to use it!
-Tag me on Instagram or Facebook so I can see it! @kidactivitieswithalexa
+And if you do, I would love to see it!

 Let’s get started!